 Pot Set Yoghurt

-Follow these directions carefully, using regular full cream, homogenised and pasteurised milk, add our Yoghurt Starter Culture, and you will have the best homemade yoghurt ever... no preservatives or additives.
+Follow these directions carefully using regular, full cream, UHT milk.
+Add our Yoghurt Starter Culture and you will have the best homemade yoghurt ever, no preservatives or additives.
+Drain this yoghurt in a tight weave cheesecloth and you can make a soft cheese too.

 - 1 Litre of full cream milk